imathebee/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 0 prints the absolute path name of  current working directory script 1 displays content list of current directory script 2 changes working directory to the user's home directory script 3 displays current directory in a long format script 4 displays current directory contents, including hidden files that start with ., using long format script 5 displays current directory contents, in long format , with user and group ID's displayed numerically and hidden files starting with . script 6 creates a directory named my_first_directory in the tmp directory script 7 moves the file betty from /tmp/ to /tmp/my_first_directory script 8 deletes the file betty in directory my_first_directory script 9 deletes the directory in tmp/ script 10 changes working directory to previous one script 11 writes a script that lists all files( hidden that start with .) in current directory and parent of working directory and /boot dir in long f script 12 write script that prints the type of file named iamafile that will be in /tmp when running script script 13 a symbolic link to /bin/ls, named ls __ls__  The symbolic link is to be created in local directory script 14 writes a script that copies html files from working dir to parent directory (only newer files or files that didn't exist in parent directory) script 15 will move all files beginning with uppercase letter to the directory /tmp/u
+s0 prints absolute path name of current working directory s1 displays content list of current directory s2 changes working directory to user's home directory s3 displays current directory in long format s4 displays current directory contents, including hidden files that start with a dot using long format s5 displays current directory contents, in long format, with users and group IDsdisplayed numerically and hidden files starting with a dot s6 creates a directory in tmp directory s7 moves a file betty from /tmp/ to /tmp/my_first_directory s8 deletes the file betty in directory my_first_directory s9 deletes directory in /tmp s10 changs working directory to previous one s11 writes a script that list all hidden files starting with dot in current directory and parent of working  directory and /boot